-Yolanda Hadid Allegedly Slams Ex-Husband David Foster’s ‘Unacceptable’ Engagement To Katherine McPhee
+Yolanda Hadid Allegedly Slams Ex-Husband David Foster’s ‘Unacceptable’ Engagement To Katharine McPhee

 — Formerly Brightly5 (@Brightly50) July 14, 2018

 Mel Gibson and wife Oksana Pochepa are 29 years apart in age also.
 Similar to Foster, Gibson and Pochepa became a known couple shortly after Gibson’s divorce to Robyn.
-But unlike Foster, Pochepa entered the scene much quicker–she proclaimed her love for Gibson just days after he filed for divorce, reported Us Weekly.
+But unlike Foster, Pochepa entered the scene much quicker; she proclaimed her love for Gibson just days after he filed for divorce, reported Us Weekly.

-Foster’s marriage to McPhee marks Foster’s fifth marriage and McPhee’s second marriage.
+Foster’s marriage to McPhee marks his fifth marriage and McPhee’s second marriage.
 He proposed to Katharine on top of a mountain in Anacapri in Italy, said Yahoo News.